HaloSense/EL6463-Project/auxiliary files/milestone reports/milestone 2.md

 * Component design (pc.v)

      The PC module is a 32-bit synchronous-clear register.
-When a clock signal named 'clk' rising edge comes, PC will check whether the reset signal named 'clr' is effective, and if it is, the output named 'dout' will be assigned as 0x01000000 which is the start address of instruction memory.
-If write enable signal `we` is effective, PC read input named 'din' and assign it to 'dout'.
+When a clock signal named `clk` rising edge comes, PC will check whether the reset signal named `clr` is effective, and if it is, the output named `dout` will be assigned as 0x01000000 which is the start address of instruction memory.
+If write enable signal `we` is effective, PC read input named `din` and assign it to `dout`.

 * Testbench Design (pc_testbench.v)

-     The testbench firstly assigns 'clr'as 0, and see if PC can be reset normally.
-The testbench then test the behavior when 'we' is effective or not.
+     The testbench firstly assigns `clr` as 0, and see if PC can be reset normally.
+The testbench then test the behavior when `we` is effective or not.
 When behavior is not as expected, the test will stop immediately and display "test failed".
 If all tests passed, display "All tests passed".